snail123815/scanLapsePlot/readme.md

 ## Bug

 - [x] Changeing time range only eliminates the data but not resetting xrange
 - [ ] Data saving do not include some data columns.
 Column names are full, but data lost.
+Needs to be tested.